-Bratislava, Slovakia – Dozens of gravestones were vandalized in a Jewish cemetery in northern Slovakia, local authorities announced earlier this week.
+Bratislava, Slovakia – Dozens of gravestones were desecrated in a Jewish cemetery in northern Slovakia, local authorities announced earlier this week.

-Unknown vandals have desecrated 59 Jewish gravestones, some of them more than 200 years old, in the cemetery of the town of Namestovo.
+Unknown vandals have desecrated 59 Jewish gravestones and vandalized some that were more than 200 years old, in the cemetery of the town of Namestovo.
 Dating back to the second half of the 18th century, the cemetery was entirely restored in 2010 after decades of neglect.

 Karol Kurtulik, the cemetery’s manager, described the vandalism as an “unprecedented barbaric act”.
 “When I discovered this, my legs went weak”, he added, linking the incident to the rise of anti-Semitism, “spread through fake news and online conspiracy theories”, in Slovakia.